xsoloking/maven-multi-module-demo/README.md

 There are a few alternatives (in branches) available:

-* Behavior as shown above
+* master: Behavior as shown above
-* Multi module with only unit tests (with the Surefire plugin in the root pom.xml)
+* multi-module-only-unit-tests: Multi module with only unit tests with the Surefire plugin in the root pom.xml
-* Multi module with only unit tests with the Surefire plugin in the pom.xml of each module
+* multi-module-unit-tests-try2: Multi module with only unit tests with the Surefire plugin in the pom.xml of each module

 In all cases, the result is available